 - Suppose the source is stationary with respect to the medium and the observer moves away from it.
 Then and Rule 3 tells us that the frequency must decrease.
 So the correct formula to use is .
 We choose the minus sign because shrinking the numerator of a fraction makes it decrease.

 - Suppose both the source and observer are moving with respect to the air.
 This situation involves a little bit more Rule 4 than the first two examples.
 The trick is to imagine a third entity (call it “The Phantom”) at rest with respect to the air.
 The Phantom listens to the sound emitted by the source (call this “Stage 1”) and emits an exact copy to the observer (call this “Stage 2”).
 Thus, The Phantom is both an observer and a receiver.
 In Stage 1, The Phantom hears a frequency given by , where the sign is determined as in the previous examples.
 In Stage 2, the observer hears a frequency given by , where the sign is determined as before.
 Inserting the equation for the Phantom frequency into the equation for the observed frequency gives the correct formula.
 Note that the top of the Phantom frequency fraction will cancel with the bottom of the observed frequency fraction.

-- If the source and the observer are at rest relative to the ground, there can still be a Doppler shift if the medium is moving.
-This is equivalent to the previous case.
-(This means that on a windy day, your voice could appear to be lower or higher.)
+- If the source and the observer are at rest relative to the ground, there will be no Doppler shift even if the medium is moving.
+This is a special version of the previous case.

 It is not useful to remember the specific equations; instead, try to learn the process that leads to them.
 This allows you generate formulas as you need them from a few basic concepts, instead of cluttering your head with multiple and/or confusing equations.
 Note: this is a good example of the power of the physicist’s mode of thinking.